openlattice/openlattice-help-site-old/_guides/integrations.md

 | `/exampleorg`     | `/dataloom`     |

 <br>
-Once you're ready, **import the template project into IntelliJ** and let's begin editing the gradle files to build and run this integration.

 ### Gradle
 Gradle is a build tool that you need to configure for your project.
 You will need to make changes to the following files:
 * `build.gradle`